Cage diving with great white sharks in June 2018

 Guadalupe cage diving

 Although it has not been fireworks at Seal Island, we have seen one or more Great white sharks on almost all of our trips in June.
-Shark interactions have been variable and this has been dependant on which individual sharks have been at the Island.
+Shark interactions have been variable and this has been dependent on which individual sharks have been at the Island.

 “Grace” was one of the first sharks to arrive at Seal Island this year and in early June, we had this nearly 4-meter female shark on most of our trips.
 This beautiful female was very interactive and would do many circuits around the boat making for great viewing from both the boat and the cage.